-231 - Chinese Literature - An introduction to Chinese Literature with attention to translated classics as well as modern works of fiction and poetry.
-Same as FLET 231.
+- 231 Chinese Literature An introduction to Chinese Literature with attention to translated classics as well as modern works of fiction and poetry.
+Cross-listed with FLET 231.
 Offered alternate years.
 Three hours.
-Y. Zhang.

-232 - Japanese Literature - This course will explore the literature of modern Japan in English translation.
+Y. Zhang. - 232 Japanese Literature This course will explore the literature of modern Japan in English translation.
 Topics to be discussed include the relationship between the individual and society; Japan's international relations; WWII and the occupation of postwar Japan; and the modern Japanese family, among others.
+Cross-listed with FLET 232.
 Three hours.
 Staff.

-233 - The Spirit of Samurai in Literature and Film - A course on the history, tradition and ethics of samurai, the warriors of feudal Japan, and how samurai have inspired modern and contemporary Japanese culture as well as western literature and film.
+233 - The Spirit of Samurai in Literature and Film-

+A course on the history, tradition and ethics of samurai, the warriors of feudal Japan, and how samurai have inspired modern and contemporary Japanese culture as well as western literature and film.
 The class is discussion-oriented, and consists of four parts: the stereotype of samurai; the truth of samurai through history, tradition and ethics; the place of samurai in modern and contemporary Japanese literature and film; and, the influence of samurai on Western culture.
-Same as FLET 233.
+Cross-listed with FLET 233.
 Three hours.
 Tasaka.